Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 Your seething fury is unstopable.
 You gain the following benefits:

-***Freedom of Movement.*** While your Rage is active, your movement is unaffected by Difficult Terrain, and spells and other magical effects can neither reduce your Speed nor cause you to have the Paralyzed or Restrained conditions.
+***Freedom of Movement.*** While your Rage is active, your movement is unaffected by Difficult Terrain, and spells and other magical effects can neither reduce your **:rsc-spd: Speed**{ .rsc } nor cause you to have the Paralyzed or Restrained conditions.

 ***More Manoeuvre.*** You learn one additional Combat Manoeuvre of your choice.